|Wicked always wins.|

 I thought of going another route, and in fact had ever since that battle.
 It was creepy before; now it was just evil.

-It was shadowed under the boughs of tremendous fir trees and made of black granite, and arched over a stream which tumbled under it in a minor gorge some forty feet deep.
+It was shadowed under the boughs of tremendous fir trees and made of black granite, and arched over a tumbling stream in a minor gorge some forty feet deep.
 The trolls hid on the bridge’s bottom.
 They typically flattened themselves against the stone using their inhuman strength, and waited till you were right on top of them.
 Bastards.

 I have the gift of Foresight.
 Or ...
 I was supposed to.
 My mother was a Seer.
 A really talented one, actually.
 But she didn’t see the illness growing in her belly, and one day she died.
 It crushed me.
 I grew up with my father and two older brothers, all of whom died after being conscripted to fight in the Second Ogres War in the

 , which was just a walk (or in this case, march) through a portal away.
 Mom wasn’t around to warn them, and I, supposedly also with the Gift, felt nothing but guilt ever since that I didn’t foresee their doom and steer them clear of it.
 Enchanted

 Alone, I rattled around in this big house, miles from nowhere, and did my best to stay sane.
 I was not entirely certain I had been successful.